shekharpalit/RadAI/README.md

 ## Data preprocessing
+- The data set is not uploaded, because of its heavy size.
+- The hierarchical structure of the image folder is shown below: images
+ ├── test
+ │   └── images
+ │       └── 000_0.png
+ │   └── mask
+ │       └── 000_0.png
+ ├── train
+ │   └── images
+ │       ├── 000_0.png
+ │       ├── 000_1.png
+ │   └── mask
+ │       ├── 000_0.png
+ │       ├── 000_1.png

+ The input model/data processing model is designed using this hierarchical structure of the image folder, if you want to use any other structure, feel free to modify the code.

-- The data set is not uploaded, because of its heavy size. load and resize the images using the helper function get_data(), and store them in 2 variables (x, y) as images and lables
+- load and resize the images using the helper function get_data(), and store them in 2 variables (x, y) as images and lables